Credit Control Procedures

 A factoring company will pay you a percentage of your invoice, up to 95%.
 They will then collect the money from the customer and pay you the balance, less any fees agreed upon by the factoring company.

-Factoring relieves the cash flow stress and allows for time for credit control.
-However, the disadvantages are that you do not get all your money and lose control of the supplier-customer link, which can cause friction in your relationships with your customers.
+Factoring relieves cash flow stress and allows for time to focus on credit control.
+However, the disadvantages are that you do not get all your money and lose control of the supplier-customer link, which can cause friction in your relationships with customers.

 9 Credit Control – Court Action

-If you have gone through your credit control procedures of trying to collect the payment from your customer and sent a letter of claim and they have still not settled their account, further action may be needed.
+If you have gone through your credit control procedures to collect payment from your customer and sent a letter of claim, and they still have outstanding debts, further action may be necessary.

 Try calling your customers and asking if there is any reason for them not paying their bills.
-Keep your tone friendly and welcoming, and propose options, such as accepting post-dated cheques for payment over a few months.
+Keep your tone friendly and welcoming, and propose options, such as accepting a payment plan.

-The government website provides much information on how to do this.
-The site explains how to claim, procedures, and costs.
+The government website provides a wealth of information on how to do this.
+The site explains how to claim, the procedures involved, and the associated costs.
 You may also make a claim online using Money Claim Online through the government website.

-By implementing these procedures, businesses can significantly improve their credit control efforts, reduce bad debts, and ensure a healthy cash flow.
+By implementing these procedures, businesses can significantly enhance their credit control efforts, minimise bad debts, and maintain a healthy cash flow.

 Credit Control Processes Conclusion

-By implementing proactive measures and following best practices, you can safeguard your cash flow, minimize bad debts, and build stronger customer relationships.
+By implementing proactive measures and following best practices, you can safeguard your cash flow, minimise bad debts, and build stronger customer relationships.

 Return from Credit Control to the Bookkeeping Basics page.